Senegal: Political culture

 On 22 February 2011, Senegal severed diplomatic ties with Iran, saying it supplied rebels with weapons which killed Senegalese troops in the Casamance conflict.

-The 2012 presidential election was controversial due to President Wade's candidacy, as the opposition argued he should not be considered eligible to run again.
+The 2012 presidential election was controversial due to President Wade's candidacy, as the opposition argued that he was not eligible to run again.
 Several youth opposition movements, including M23 and Y'en a Marre, emerged in June 2011.
 In the end, Macky Sall of the Alliance for the Republic won, and Wade conceded the election to Sall.
-This peaceful and democratic transition was hailed by many foreign observers, such as the EU as a show of "maturity".
+This peaceful and democratic transition was hailed by many foreign observers, including the EU, as a show of "maturity".

-On 19 September 2012, lawmakers voted to do away with the Senate to save an estimated $15 million.
+On 19 September 2012, lawmakers voted to abolish the Senate to save an estimated $15 million.

 In August 2017, the ruling party won a landslide victory in the parliamentary election.
 President Macky Sall's ruling coalition took 125 seats in the 165-seat National Assembly.
 In 2019 president Macky Sall easily won re-election in the first round.
+On 2 April 2024, his successor Bassirou Diomaye Faye was sworn in.

+Leadership in World governance initiatives

+Senegal has been one of the signatories to the agreement to convene a convention to draft a world constitution.
+As a result, in 1968, for the first time, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.
+Léopold Sédar Senghor, then president of Senegal signed the agreement to convene a World Constituent Assembly.

 Administrative divisions

 Senegal is subdivided into 14 regions, each administered by a Conseil Régional (Regional Council) elected by population weight at the Arrondissement level.
-The country is further subdivided by 45 Départements, 113 Arrondissements (neither of which have administrative function) and by Collectivités Locales, which elect administrative officers.
+The country is further subdivided into 45 Départements, 113 Arrondissements (neither of which has an administrative function), and Collectivités Locales, which elect administrative officers.

 Regional capitals have the same name as their respective regions: